EduardoZepeda/go-web-crawler/README.md

  The following options can be used to customize the crawler behaviour.

+ - logLevel: The log Level.
+Valud values: from 1 to 6
  - concurrent: Max number of concurrent requests.
 Default to 10
  - reqTimeout: Timeout (in seconds) before http request is aborted.
 Default to 5
  - connTimeout: Timeout (in seconds) before opening a new http connection.
 Default to 10